kateewrightt/TaskMaster/README.md

 Efficient Project Management Through Intelligent Task Sequencing

 ## Overview
-ProjectSolve is a powerful and efficient software solution designed to revolutionize project execution by managing task dependencies with ease.
-This cutting-edge system leverages data structures and algorithms to seamlessly organize tasks, ensuring they are executed in a logical and timely manner.
-From reading and storing task information to calculating earliest task commencement times, ProjectSolve offers a user-friendly interface that streamlines project planning, reduces timelines, and maximizes resource utilization.
+ProjectSolve is an efficient software solution designed to transform project execution by managing task dependencies with ease.
+This system leverages data structures and algorithms to seamlessly organize tasks, ensuring they are executed in a logical and timely manner.
+From reading and storing task information to calculating the earliest task commencement times, ProjectSolve offers a user-friendly interface that streamlines project planning, reduces timelines, and maximizes resource utilization.

 ## How to Use